tideflow-io/tideflow-docs/docs/getstarted-install.md

 credentials as well as some other necessary settings.

 The next time you want to execute Tideflow locally, simply run `meteor`

----

-## Contributing

-Visit the [contribute section](/docs/contribute) to get started making TideFlow a greater tool.